skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _Corporations shall be able to recieve private payments from accounted citizens but must make all outgoing payments public and open._

-Corporations can recieve private payments, but all expenditures must be made on the public ledger.
+Corporations can receive private payments, but all expenditures must be made on the public ledger.

 _Restriction II_